peterruzicska/SGMailer/README.md

 PS > New-SGToken -AdminToken \"SG.asdfASDF1234.....\"
 ### -------------------------- EXAMPLE 2 --------------------------
 PS > New-SGToken -APIKeyName \"Johns PC\" -AdminToken \"SG.asdfASDF1234.....\"
-## Get-SGTokenUsageScript
-### NAME
-Get-SGTokenUsageScript
-### SYNOPSIS
-Gets the code snippet to be pasted into scripts where emails will be sent from.
-Must use Install-SGToken first.
-### SYNTAX
-Get-SGTokenUsageScript [-CopyToClipboard] [\<CommonParameters\>]
-### DESCRIPTION
-Gets the code snippet to be pasted into scripts where emails will be sent from.
-Must use Install-SGToken first.
-### PARAMETERS
-#### -CopyToClipboard [\<SwitchParameter\>]
-If given, the code snippet will be copied to the clipboard.
-#### \<CommonParameters\>
-This cmdlet supports the common parameters: Verbose, Debug, ErrorAction, ErrorVariable, WarningAction, WarningVariable, OutBuffer, PipelineVariable, and OutVariable.
-For more information, see about_CommonParameters (https://go.microsoft.com/fwlink/?LinkID=113216).
-### -------------------------- EXAMPLE 1 --------------------------
-PS > Get-SGTokenUsageScript -CopyToClipboard
 ## ConvertTo-SGEncryptedToken
 ### NAME
 ConvertTo-SGEncryptedToken